2 Kings 17 – The Fall of Israel

 ii.
 This shows us that when God brings His judgment, He may use human instruments to do it.

 i.
-200 years and 19 kings after the time of Solomon (the last king over a united Israel), the northern kingdom of Israel fell.
-It was not because the God of Israel was unable to help them, but because they had so forsaken that God and ignored His guidance and correction that He finally stopped actively protecting them and let them rot and degrade according to their desire.
+Two hundred years and 19 kings after the time of Solomon (the last king over a united Israel), the Northern Kingdom of Israel fell.
+It was not because the God of Israel was unable to help them, but because they had so forsaken God and ignored His guidance and correction that He finally stopped actively protecting them and let them rot and degrade according to their desire.

 iii.
 This shows another principle of God’s judgment: When it comes, it is often humiliating and degrading.